Trust types and codes

 Registered disability savings plan (RDSP) trust

-An RDSP trust has to complete and file a T3 return if the trust has borrowed money and subparagraph 146.4(5)(a)(i) or 146.4(5)(a)(ii) of the Act applies.
-If this does not apply and the trust carried on a business or held non-qualified investments during the tax year, you have to complete a T3 return to calculate the taxable income from the business or non-qualified investments, determined under subsection 146.4(5).
+An RDSP trust has to file a T3 return if the trust has borrowed money and subparagraph 146.4(5)(a)(i) or 146.4(5)(a)(ii) of the Act applies.
+If this does not apply and the trust carried on a business or held non-qualified investments during the tax year, you have to fill out a T3 return to calculate the taxable income from the business or non-qualified investments, determined under subsection 146.4(5).
 If the trust is reporting capital gains or losses, it has to report the full amount (that is, 100%) on line 1 of the T3 return.

 -